regulad/ShitpostAPI/README.md

     * Type: Bytes
     * Content: The media you wish to edit, in bytes.
 Limited to 20MB, for performance reasons.
     * Headers:
         * Content-Type: The MIME type of the media.
-Currently, `video/mp4` is supported.
 * Edits:
     * Type: String
     * Content: A JSON-Encoded string of the commands you wish to execute and their values.